reasonmii/ref_R/statQuest/PCA.md

 rownames(data.matrix) <- paste("gene", 1:100, sep="")
 ```

-This is where we give the fake genes fake read counts
+</br>This is where we give the fake genes fake read counts
 </br>rpois : used poisson distribution

 ```{r}